ualbertalib/ual_ojs_stats/README.md

-# ual_ojs_stats
+# Overview

-statistical reports for ojs journals hosted by the University of Alberta Library
+The objective of this project is to periodically generate statistical reports of OJS journals hosted the University of Alberta Library.

+# List of Journals